MarginFront MCP Tools Reference

 |---|---|---|---|

 | records | array | Yes | An array of 1-100 usage records.
-Each record has the same fields as record_usage (see above). |
+Each record has the same fields as record_usage (see above).
+Each record independently picks single-service or multi-service shape.
+Mixing shapes WITHIN one record is still rejected. |

 11. create_customer